philipturner/MoltenCL/README.md

 # MoltenCL

 The missing OpenCL 3.0 driver for macOS (or iOS).
 This un-deprecates OpenCL, making Apple devices viable for high-performance computing through an industry-standard API.
-Behind the scenes, it uses Metal and Swift to maximize both CPU and GPU performance.
+Behind the scenes, it uses Metal to minimize CPU overhead and maximize GPU performance.

 Supported features (not an exhaustive list):
 - half precision